 MRU faculty, students, staff, and other employees may deposit materials in the repository.
 Works by visiting scholars and non-MRU affiliated authors/co-authors may also be accepted.

 How do I submit materials?

 Works produced in the course of research, scholarship, teaching, and learning are accepted in the collection.
 Items you'll find in the repository include

 |Maps||Theses/capstone projects||Working papers|

 The repository is flexible, but prefers common, well-known file formats to help ensure submissions can be accessed by the widest audience and that files can be preserved.
 Preferred file types for common items include

-- PDF for academic articles, books, chapters, proceedings, presentations, theses, etc.
+- PDF or PDF/A for academic articles, books, chapters, proceedings, presentations, theses, etc.